Last revision: 16-02-2023

 How to use this document

-This document can be used when a Vendor and Purchaser are getting ready to enter into a new contract for the purchase of business.
+This document can be used when a Vendor and Purchaser are getting ready to enter into a new contract for the purchase of the business.

 In this document, the form filler will be able to enter pertinent identifying details, such as whether the parties are individuals or businesses, and their respective addresses and contact information.
 The form filler will also input the most important characteristics of the agreement between the parties, including dispute resolution and governing law, and of course, any pertinent details about the business transfer.

-The Business Transfer Agreement will be legally binding when it has been printed on judicial stamp paper or e-stamp paper and signed by both the Vendor and the Purchaser, and has been dated.
+The Business Transfer Agreement will be legally binding when it has been printed on non-judicial stamp paper or e-stamp paper and signed by both the Vendor and the Purchaser and has been dated.
 The value of the stamp paper would depend on the state in which it is executed.
 Each state in India has provisions in respect of the amount of stamp duty payable on such agreements.
-Information regarding stamp duty payable can be found on the State government websites.
-For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of the Delhi.
+Information regarding the stamp duty payable can be found on the State government websites.
+For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of Delhi.

 Both parties may keep a signed copy of the Business Transfer Agreement.
 In order to do this, two different copies can be signed, or if only one copy is signed, it can be photocopied and then distributed between the parties.

-Business Transfer Agreements in India are subject to Indian Contract Act, 1872 which covers general contract principles like formation and mutual understanding and Sale of Goods Act, 1930 which deals with title to goods and warranties.
+Business Transfer Agreements in India are subject to the Indian Contract Act, 1872 which covers general contract principles like formation and mutual understanding and the Sale of Goods Act, 1930 which deals with title to goods and warranties.
 General principles of contract law, as provided by the common law, will apply to this Agreement.

 Depending on the industry within which the business operates, other bodies of law, specific to that industry, may also apply.